juliogutierrezm/DojoMusicApp/README.md

 ![Static Badge](https://img.shields.io/badge/Bootcamp-Coding%20Dojo-05A9E1)

- // Jonathan Burbano - Julio Gutiérrez

 ###  Hello!
 We are Jonathan Burbano & Julio Gutierrez 🚀
 ### Full stack developers

 ### About
-- We are from Ecuador and Costa rica.
+- We are from Ecuador and Costa Rica.
 - MERN Full Stack Developers.
 - Self-taught and highly creative individual who seeks to learn and improve every day.
 - We enjoy working with the frontend because we want to provide the best visual experience for the users who visit our projects.